China, Korea, Egypt report rise in virus cases as curbs ease

 Gov. Doug Ducey is not requiring Arizona residents to wear masks in public despite warnings by public health experts outside the government.

 Elsewhere, bar owners in New Orleans were preparing to reopen.
-San Francisco restaurants resumed outdoor seating on Friday and the California government allowed hotels, zoos, museums and aquariums to reopen.
+San Francisco restaurants resumed outdoor seating Friday and the California government allowed hotels, zoos, museums and aquariums to reopen.

 The states of Utah and Oregon suspended further reopening of their economies due to a spike in cases.